Need to talk? Call 1800 882 436.

 If you are unsure, you should see your doctor or call Pregnancy, Birth and Baby on 1800 882 436 for advice.

-Truth: All babies are different and will develop at individual rates and in different ways.
-There is no evidence to show that early infant milestones mean a child is gifted or special.
+All babies are different and will develop at individual rates and in different ways.
+There is no evidence to show that early infant milestones mean a child is gifted.

-Myth: Babies need to be in a routine from day one
+Does my baby need to be in a routine from day one?

-Truth: It is impossible to force a newborn baby into a routine, despite books that claim to teach you how to.
+It is impossible to force a newborn baby into a routine, despite books that claim to teach this.
 The sleep patterns and cycles of a young baby are different from those of an adult.
-Young babies only sleep for a few hours at a time and some go through a period of wanting many feeds over a short period of time.
+Young babies only sleep for a few hours at a time and some go through a period of wanting many feeds over a short period.

 Learn more here about the development and quality assurance of healthdirect content.